-27. Use mason jars to store cotton balls, Q-tips, make up, nail polish and other decorative items.
-You can leave them right out on the counter top and they look like they’re part of your decor scheme!
+27. Use mason jars to store cotton balls, Q-tips, makeup, nail polish, and other decorative items.
+You can leave them right out on the countertop and they look like they are a part of your decor scheme!

 28. Move couches and other furniture and clean/vacuum under them.
 You’d be surprised about what makes their way under there!